 Note: Meeting minimum entrance requirements does not guarantee admission.
 The Social Work program reserves the privilege of accepting and retaining in the program only those students who, in the judgment of the faculty, Admissions Committee and Grievance Committee, satisfy the requirements of scholarship and the integrity of the social work profession as set forth in the NASW Code of Ethics.
 No academic credit is awarded for life or previous work experiences in this degree program.

-- High school transcripts, if you have no college credit, or you took three full years of high school foreign language.
+Transcripts required: College transcripts from all colleges that you have attended and/or from which you received financial aid, or, high school transcripts, if you have no college credit, or you took three full years of high school foreign language.

 The College of St. Scholastica

 Office of Graduate and Extended Studies Admissions

 Duluth, MN 55811

 Please order early — transcripts can take up to 4-6 weeks to arrive.